 - Card-Carrying Villain: In The Book of Monstrox he constantly adjusts his speech to insert as many evil metaphors as possible.
 He also outright claims that dark magic is more interesting that magic to help mankind.

 - The Corrupter: Is responsible for Jestro becoming evil not once, but twice!
 In his cloud form, he can do this simply by zapping something with a bolt of lightning.

 - Elemental Powers: As a cloud he can use lightning attacks, and even then it's hinted at with the monsters he created (Lava monsters when he was still a book, followed by turning statues into stone monsters).

 - Evil Smells Bad: According to Jestro, he stinks.
 The Book retorts that he's been sitting on a shelf for a hundred years.

 - Fallen Hero: Monstrox used to be one of the Wizard's Council, until the magic he was researching started corrupting him.

 - Killed Off for Real: The non-televised ending has Clay utterly destroy him for good.

-- Sealed Evil in a Can: Technically he is this, way more in season 1 and 2 if you consider his lava monsters trapped inside his pages.
+- Sealed Evil in a Can: Technically he is this, way more in Season 1 and 2 if you consider his lava monsters trapped inside his pages.

-- The Man Behind the Man: Back when he was still the Book of Monsters, he pretended to be a mentor of sorts to Jestro, when in truth he used him to become Monstrux once more.
+- The Man Behind the Man: Back when he was still the Book of Monsters, he pretended to be a mentor of sorts to Jestro, when in truth he used him to become Monstrox once more.